Andre Hartman

-Andre Hartman (born in Bellville, Cape Town, South Africa, 9 August 1953) is a South African diving guide best known for his work with great white sharks.
+Andre Hartman (born in Bellville, Western Cape, South Africa, 9 August 1953) is a South African diver best known for his work with great white sharks.
 In a Discovery Channel documentary known as "Great White Sharks: Uncaged" he is filmed free-diving unprotected with several great white sharks.

 He is also seen free-diving with a white shark along with Jean-Michel Cousteau in one of Cousteau's documentaries, where he shows Jean-Michel how to grab a ride on the shark's dorsal fin.
 Another video, from Tow Surfing Adventures, shows Andre not only free-diving with a white, but petting it as it swims by, and even touching its nose as it opens its mouth toward him.

-Hartman also appeared on an episode of MTV's "Wildboyz", in which Steve O and Chris Pontius jumped off a boat with a great white shark.
+Hartman also appeared on an episode of MTV's "Wildboyz", in which Steve-O and Chris Pontius jumped off a boat with a great white shark.

 Hartman also did a trip with Steve Irwin off Gansbaai, South Africa in 2004.